 MER was born in 1964, indirectly the result of the largest earthquake ever recorded in Alaska, 9.2 on the Richter scale.
 Ivan Fox, our Founder, was at the time in charge of Alaska Salmon production for New England Fish Co.
 After the earthquake and the resulting Tsunami, much of the fleet and processing capacity was severely damaged.
 Ivan and his crew worked tirelessly the spring of 1964 to salvage the salmon season.
-Even to the extent of having to raise the floor in his own remote cannery in Uganik by 4 feet.
-The earthquake actually lowered the ocean floor under his cannery, causing his warehouse and processing floor to flood during high tides.
-Hundreds of boats were swamped and millions of dollars of equipment had to be rebuilt in short order to make the summer deadline.
-Ivan and his port engineer, Larry Schusted, opened up shop in Ballard (Seattle, WA) to rebuild the marine engine and equipment damaged in the flood.
-Taking the name Marine Engine Repair, they saved the season and Ivan’s commitment to the fleet made him a trusted, reliable, parts and engine supplier to the Alaska fishing and workboat fleets.
+Even to the extent of having to raise the floor in his own remote cannery on Kodiak Island by 4 feet.
+The earthquake actually lowered the ocean floor under his cannery in Uganik Bay, causing his warehouse and processing floor to flood during high tides.
+Hundreds of boats were swamped and millions of dollars of processing equipment had to be rebuilt in just a few month’s to make the summer deadline.
+Ivan and his port engineer, Larry Schusted, opened up shop in Ballard (Seattle, WA) to rebuild the marine engines and equipment damaged in the flood.
+Taking the name Marine Engine Repair, they saved the season and Ivan and Larry’s commitment to the fleet made them a trusted, reliable, parts and engine supplier to the Alaska fishing and workboat fleets.

-To this day the mandate of MER is to support the workboat fleet of the Pacific Northwest and beyond.
 We’ve been called the best little engine company on the west coast.
-Our goal, to start with the most reliable engines, generators, and power transmission equipment we can find.
-We build them into custom products tailored to the commercial marine fleet.
-We focus on fuel efficiency, ease of maintenance, longevity, protection devices, sound reduction, and ease of installation.
+Our process, to start with the most reliable engines, generators, and power transmission components.
+We design and build them into custom packages tailored to the commercial marine fleet.
+We focus on fuel efficiency, ease of maintenance, longevity, versatility and protection devices.
+We incorporate proven products for fuel efficiency, sound reduction, reduced emissions, and design for ease of installation and serviceability.
 All aimed at the goal of minimizing the cost of ownership for our customers.

-Most of our customers use their equipment to make a living and are repeat customers.
+Most of our customers are repeat customers.
+They use their equipment to make a living.
 Many of our new customers have come to us from the recommendation of a friend.
 Typically an engine or generator sale is an interview process.
 Questions asked and answered with the goal of engineering a long-term solution to a need.
 The goal isn’t to minimize the initial up-front cost or to maximize our profits.
 Our prices are a function of our materials costs.
-If you buy a product from MER you probably paid a little more than you could have for an “off the shelf solution.
-We have found over the years it is in our customer’s interest to spend a little more upfront, get it right the first time, and save a small fortune in the long haul.
+If you buy a product from MER you probably paid a little more than you could have for an “off the shelf” solution.
+We have found over the years it is in our customer’s interest to spend a little more upfront, design and engineer for the job and location at hand, get it right the first time, and save a small fortune in the long haul.

 Our objective is to help you keep your hard earned money.